-What is Perception in Autonomous Vehicles?
+What is Autonomous Vehicle Pereption?

-Deep learning has transformed this model by providing perception systems to learn directly from data.
+Deep learning has transformed this model by providing perception systems that learn directly from data.
 Through the use of extensive datasets, neural networks are able to identify complex patterns that normal algorithms fail to detect.

-• Strong performance in diverse weather and lighting situations.
+- Strong performance in diverse weather and lighting situations.

-• Automated extraction of features from high-dimensional sensor data.
+- Automated extraction of features from high-dimensional sensor data.

-• Ongoing enhancement via analytics-based education.
+- Ongoing enhancement via analytics-based education.

-Sensors: The Foundation of Deep Learning Based Perception
+Sensors: The Foundation of Deep Learning-Based Perception

 Camera's and Deep Learning Vision Models